thomasrayner/thomasrayner.github.io/_posts/2018-01-24-powershell-control-what-order-properties-are-displayed-on-a-custom-objects-and-hash-tables.md

 ---
 layout: post
-title: PowerShell: Control What Order Properties Are Displayed On A Custom Objects And Hash Tables
+title: PowerShell - Control What Order Properties Are Displayed On A Custom Objects And Hash Tables
 date: 2018-01-24 07:30
 author: thmsrynr
 comments: true